ninofiliu/edu/www/resources/NetSoft.notes.md

 **OpFlex**: controller tells the policy to the network device, which implements it in its own way.

 **NetConf**: yang language to build something like an SNMP on steroids

+### Network hypervisors (switches)

+The main perk of SDNs is the network virtualization:

+* virtual nodes: VMs or containers
+* virtual links: ethernet frames are encapsulated in IP packets

+#### Open vSwitch

+**Open vSwitch (OVS)** runs virtual nodes.
+The nodes communicate through vethX, the ethernet frames get encapsulated by OVS and sent through ethX to communicate with other OVSs.

+OVS has two planes: kernel/user, packets that match a cache entry aren't brought up to the user space and forwarded directly.

+**OVSDB** is a southbound API complementary to overflow to manage OVSs.

+#### Other

+* FlowVisor: acts as a transparent proxy between OpenFlow switches and OpenFlow controllers

+### NOS (controllers)

+Goal = high level programming of the network, previously only programmable through low-level code.

+* **POX**: Controller register for events that are attached to event handlers.
+NOX=C++, POX=python.
+* **FloodLight**: OpenFlow events.
+Java.
+* **Onix**: distributed controller.
+C/Python.
+* etc